metasyn/splunk_d3plus/appserver/static/description/scatterplot.md

 See the documentation on [github](https://github.com/alexandersimoes/d3plus/wiki/Visualizations) or take a peek at the documentation link on the nav bar above.

+Splunk returns all the values as strings.
+Use the `is_numeric` option for **any** numeric data other than time, as can be seen in each example.

-A simple mapping of the method from the d3plus docs to the splunk-view div data-options :
+Otherwise, A simple mapping of the method from the d3plus docs to the splunk-view div data-options :

 ```
 Legend: .nameOfMethod() - "name in data options" : (accepted values)